Bioconductor/coursehelper/README.md

 <a name="updateCourse"></a>
 ## Updating a course

+Again, assuming you are on courses.bioconductor.org:

+    ssh www-data@courses.bioconductor.org
+    cd app

-Again you do this through the console:
+Run the console:

     rails console production